 Removable insoles are a great style feature, adding arch support to avoid any pain, but you can remove these to adjust your boots by half a size - or replace them with an orthotic insert of your choosing.

-Finding Walking Boots With Accurate Calf Sizing
+Find and Shop for Wellies With Accurate Calf Sizing

 Another common hurdle for outdoor explorers is that high-profile wellies, while perfect for muddy or water-logged walking, need to fit right on your calf as well as your foot.